fonglh/fancontrol/README.md

 Instead, it is possible to obtain a free virtual machine on Google Cloud Platform's (free tier)[https://cloud.google.com/free/docs/free-cloud-features], which provides a fixed IP for the domain name.

+Follow the steps below to install `nginx`, and use `certbot` for automatically renewing a free SSL certificate from (Let's Encrypt)[https://letsencrypt.org/].

 ## Installed on Pi

 ```